learn-co-curriculum/oo-student-scraper/README.md

 #### The `#scrape_profile_page` Method

 This is a class method that should take in an argument of a student's profile URL.
-It should use nokogiri and Open-URI to access that page.
+It should use Nokogiri and Open-URI to access that page.
 The return value of this method should be a hash in which the key/value pairs describe an individual student.
 Some students don't have a twitter or some other social link.
 Be sure to be able to handle that.
 Here is what the hash should look like:

 ```ruby
 Scraper.scrape_profile_page(profile_url)